pojntfx/go-app-grpc-chat-frontend-web/README.md

 ## Overview

 `go-app-grpc-chat-frontend-web` is a short example showing the use of the [go-app](https://github.com/maxence-charriere/go-app) package and [gRPC](https://grpc.io/) in a Progressive Web Application.
+There is full bi-directional streaming support and automatic reconnection has been set up.

 ## Installation